GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The programs we use to conjure processes are like a sorcerer's spells.
-They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
+> ### Computers are the most complex objects we human beings have ever created, but in a fundamental sense they are remarkably simple.
 >
-> ~ *Hal Abelson*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts